backengineering/bintests/README.md

 Any PE files under `32bit/` and `64bit/` can be executed on the commandline.
 They will output text, you can compare this text with the transformed version of the binary to see if they match.

+### SEH Tests

+All tests under the `seh/` folder are 64bit PE executable files.
+These tests do not print anything out if successful, instead the exit code should be checked to make sure it is zero.
+If it is non-zero then the SEH test has failed.

 ### Why?

 Most research papers on the topic of binary rewriting usually targets ELF files.
 Majority of these papers use the binutils that gnu ships.
 We are building software to protect windows executable files and I couldnt find a large repo with pre-compiled test bins ready to use.
 That is why this exists.
 This is also used by our CI workflows to test our code as we write it.
 Very useful!